 This hand sanitizer is formulated with …

 Pop the top, spray, and stop germs dead in their tracks with this Dr. Bronner's Organic Hand Sanitizer Spray.
-Using a simple formula, this natural hand sanitizer helps keep dirt and germs away without adding any harsh chemicals to your skin.
-It’s USDA organic, fair trade, biodegradable, paraben-free, triclosan-free, sulfate-free, alcohol-free, …
+Using a simple formula, this natural lavender hand sanitizer spray helps keep dirt and germs away without adding any harsh chemicals to your skin.
+It’s USDA organic, fair trade, biodegradable, paraben-free, triclosan-free, sulfate-free, …

 We’ve really got to give Babyganics a hand when it comes to these awesome Babyganics Alcohol-Free Hand Sanitizing Wipes (cue the applause).
 Packaged in a little, 20-count travel bundle and packed with big, germ-killing power, these eco-friendly hand sanitizing wipes help annihilate 99% of germs without using alcohol.
 Plus, they’re non-allergenic …